 If someone asks, "Does Vancouver have any bad neighbourhoods?" the answer is always, "Well, there is the Downtown Eastside."
-The Downtown Eastside (DTES) is the only poor neighbourhood most Vancouver travelers are likely to encounter--it's smack dab between historic Gastown and Chinatown.
-(As in: if you walk from Gastown to Chinatown, you will be walking through the Downtown Eastside.)
+The Downtown Eastside (DTES) is the only economically-depressed neighbourhood most Vancouver travelers are likely to encounter—it's smack dab between historic Gastown and Chinatown.

 Should you avoid the DTES?
 No. There really isn't anything to warrant avoiding this area, and there are charming things about it, too.
-One of Vancouver's Top 10 Iconic Restaurants (also featured on The Food Network's Diners, Drive-ins & Dives) is Save on Meats, which is located in the DTES.
-If you (or your kids or grandparents) are sensitive to urban poverty, you can avoid the DTES by taking the Canada LIne/SkyTrain to Chinatown, rather than walking or driving.
+One of Vancouver's Top 10 Iconic Restaurants is located there: Save on Meats, which you may know from The Food Network's Di...ners, Drive-ins & Dives.
+If you (or your kids or grandparents) are sensitive to urban poverty, you can avoid the DTES by taking the Canada Line/SkyTrain to Chinatown, rather than walking or driving.

 04 of 05